 CONTACT: Lori Getter | [email protected] | 608-516-0293

-The State Emergency Operations Center is elevated to Level 3 with Wisconsin Emergency Management, WI National Guard, WI State Patrol, WI Department of Natural Resources and the National Weather Service.
+The State Emergency Operations Center remains elevated to Level 3 with Wisconsin Emergency Management, Wisconsin National Guard, Wisconsin State Patrol, Wisconsin Department of Natural Resources and the National Weather Service monitoring the situation.
 Other state agencies are monitoring.
-WEM Regional Offices are on scene working with county emergency management agencies.
-They are coordinating additional traffic signs, barricades and barrels in anticipation of possible additional road closures.
+WEM Regional Offices continues to work with county emergency management agencies.